 Amplitude: Maximum rated power level

 Note: The following example shows the calculation for a rated maximum duty cycle of 1%.
-The short Mode S interrogation contains the P1, P2 and P6 pulses [n.1].
+The short Mode S interrogation contains the P1, P2 and P6 pulses [1].
 The cumulative time from the 50% point of the rising edge of P1 to the 50% point on the falling edge of P6 is 19,75 microseconds.
 The maximum transmission rate that does not exceed 1% (i.e., 10 milliseconds per second of transmission time) is 506 Hz.

 5.3.1.2 Test signal 2